FunnelNet: An End-to-End Deep Learning Framework to Monitor Digital Heart Murmur in Real-Time: Methods

 The subsequent expanding phase, which works like a decoder, mirrors the squeezing phase but in reverse order, utilizing conventional layers with the same filter and kernel sizes.
 As a decoder network, the expansion net aims to reconstruct the original input from the compressed representation generated by the encoder or the squeeze net.
 This way, it tries to recover the spatial details to produce meaningful outputs.

-After each convolutional layer, including the depthwise separable convolution layer, we apply a maximum pooling layer with a pool size $2 \times 2$.
+After each convolutional layer, including the depthwise separable convolution layer, we apply a maximum pooling layer with a pool size of $2 \times 2$.
 This is succeeded by a Flatten layer to linearly represent the data, followed by an FC layer with a depth of 8 and using the ReLU activation function.
-Finally, we incorporate an FC layer with a depth corresponding to the total number of classes in the dataset.
-Depending on the dataset, the activation function of the last layer varies: Sigmoid is used when there are two classes, while Softmax is used for datasets with more than two classes.
-Finally, \autoref{algo:arch} explains the workflow of our proposed solution for the automated heart murmur prediction mechanism.
+Finally, we incorporated a fully connected layer with a depth of three and applied a Softmax activation function to classify the three categories of the CirCor dataset.
+Algorithm \ref{algo:arch} explains the workflow of our proposed solution for the automated heart murmur prediction mechanism.

-The original model was converted into a TensorFlow Lite model that further reduces the computational load to test the model on resource-constrained devices.
-During conversion, the sample data was cast to 32-bit floating point numbers.
-A representative dataset compatible with the Lite model was built using these samples with batch size 1.
-The model itself was built with the default post-training quantization option.
-To validate our network's capability, we deployed our TFLite model on a Raspberry Pi 3B+ and Andriod OS 12 device powered by Exynos 9611 and evaluated its performance in real-time.
-We then randomly selected 50 samples from the sample data to assess their accuracy.